micropython/micropython/docs/library/sys.rst

    If you need to check whether your program runs on MicroPython (vs other Python implementation), use `sys.implementation` instead.

+.. data:: settrace

+   Requires custom MicroPython compilation as it is ,ostly not present in pre-built  firmware (due to its affecting performance).
+The relevant build flag is *MICROPY_PY_SYS_SETTRACE*.

 .. data:: stderr

    Standard error `stream`.